jontek2/A-better-print_start-macro/README.md

 Remember to add ```SET_PIN PIN=nevermore VALUE=0``` to your print_end macro to turn the nevermore off.

-<b> By default, I have commented out the nevermore to prevent unknown issues.
+<b> Since the SV08 doesn't come with a fan installed initially, I have commented out the nevermore to prevent unknown issues.
 If you setup a nevermore, or similar, please make sure to uncomment it in the start print sequence </b>

 # SV08 START_PRINT